Table of Contents

 ChiroSpring was designed by chiropractors who were trying to solve the major pain points that chiropractic practices face when managing their practices.
 ChiroSpring boasts a 98% retention rate, all without having any contracts to lock in clients.
 However, if you do decide to try the software and cancel your month-to-month subscription, ChiroSpring will give you access to your data in a CSV file so that you can easily make sense of your data even after leaving.
 Many other software providers will either charge you for this service, or provide the data in a database or some other format which can be more difficult to manage, especially for those who are less tech-savvy.
 In contrast, ChiroSpring will provide all of your data, including SOAP notes, visit receipts, ledgers, etc. for free if you choose to switch to a different software provider.

-Another important feature that puts ChiroSpring ahead of the competition is the ability to support multiple practice locations, for no additional cost.
+Another important feature that puts ChiroSpring ahead of the competition is the ability to support multiple practice locations, for those who subscribe to the Ultimate Package for $349/month.
 This means that for each location, you get a separate front desk and schedule, while still having one patient database.
-It’s also easy to add additional locations as needed; this is all included in the $299 monthly fee.
-This is an especially nice perk for multi-location practices, since most other software providers will charge you for additional locations.
+It’s also easy to add additional locations as needed.

 We’ve found ChiroSpring to be extremely intuitive, and to have a low learning curve especially compared to some of its competitors with older, less modern software.
 ChiroSpring is highly customizable, and allows you to put only the information in front of you that you need.
 You can remove certain panels that you don’t find relevant, and you can also create custom macros to make your documentation faster.
 Another way that you can customize the system is by creating different security profiles for various employees, so that they can only access the sections of the software that they need.
 This can help bolster your practice's security by limiting the unnecessary exposure of sensitive information.

 The user interface is very welcoming and has a similar look as the iPhone or Mac home screen.
 The ‘front desk’ screen contains the most utilized apps at the bottom.
 These apps are just modules of the software with different capabilities.
-However, the system is fully integrated, and all of the apps are included at no additional cost.
+However, the system is fully integrated.
 Though the system’s UI resembles the iPhone/iPad start screen, the software can be run from any Mac or PC.
 ChiroSpring can also be run on Windows 8.1 and Windows 10 tablets natively and has been designed to write SOAP notes entirely with touch.
 Users can also access the software on an iPad, but must do so through a remote desktop app, such as Splashtop.
 However, the software scales perfectly on iPads, so doctors who prefer iPads can still use the software.

 Below, we discuss the key features of ChiroSpring, and how they can benefit your practice.